jymcheong/SysmonResources/5. Threat Analytics/orientDB/readme.md

 ## Getting Started

 SysmonViz uses a multi-model database ([OrientDB Community Edition](https://orientdb.com/community/)) as datastore & visualization backend.
-Much of the functions are implemented within the database server-side functions. **We should setup the backend first** before proceeding to the target Windows (virtual) machine.
+Much of the functions are implemented within the database server-side functions. **Install the backend first** before proceeding to the target Windows (virtual) machine.
 Much of the installations are automated by scripting except the part to change your OrientDB hostname/IP for the *[filemonitor.js](https://github.com/jymcheong/SysmonResources/blob/9c70071e99cd7d304a4623b42a131156ceb6e235/5.%20Threat%20Analytics/orientDB/filemonitor.js#L6)* script.

 ### Windows based OrientDB